3MAH/simcoon/docs/simulation/umat_catalog.rst

      additive corotational kinematics of the modular UMAT cannot express (there is no plastic deformation gradient to convect with).

-     A second, separate caveat applies to **viscoelasticity** only: the Prony branches are referenced to the elasticity block's ground-state stiffness, which for HOLZA is *isotropic* (an unstretched fibre contributes nothing at :math:`\bar{I}^{*}_{4,i} = 1`).
-The viscous response therefore carries none of the fibre anisotropy, while the equilibrium response does.
+     A second, separate caveat applies to **viscoelasticity** only: every Prony branch is built as an *isotropic* :math:`\mathbf{L}_i(E_i, \nu_i)`, so the viscous response carries none of the fibre anisotropy while the equilibrium response does.
+     That is a property of the viscoelastic mechanism's :math:`(E_i, \nu_i)` parameterization rather than of HOLZA -- a Prony branch cannot follow an ELORT or ELIST block's symmetry either.

      Neither is rejected at run time; both are modelling choices left to the user.